SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 https://github.com/user-attachments/assets/16456057-504c-4e21-80d3-b2843f114806

-(Yes, it has the entire animation .
+(Yes, it has the entire animation.
 I just cut it at 10 seconds to keep the file size small enough to upload here lol)

 With this library, we have another way to implement simple frame-by-frame videos compared to the older method of loading each frame individually - we can line up the frames in a large atlas, and scroll across it: